-Suppose a company understands which things affect adoption in their product.
+Suppose a company understands which things affect the adoption of their product.
 In that case, a company can see how product adoption affects nearly every critical growth metric, average MRR per user, churn.
 This influence only grows over time; the more significant their product adoption rate is, the greater will be the user base.
-Adoption is the prime precedence for product managers.
+It is the prime precedence for product managers.
 A vast difference is created by a slight gain in product adoption.
-When the product adoption rates are strong, it indicates that the person who uses the company’s product stays around for an extended period, drives predictable revenue, and spends more.
+When its rates are strong, it indicates that the person who uses the company’s product stays around for an extended period, drives predictable revenue, and spends more.

 Stages of Product Adoption Process

 There are five main steps of the product adoption process, which are given below:

 - Awareness: Here, the consumer is conscious of the product but lacks information.

 - Interest & Information Search: In this stage, the consumer explores information regarding a brand-new product.

 - Evaluation: The consumer considers product specifications and decides whether to try the product.

 - Trial: Here, the consumer utilizes the product on a short scale.

 - Adoption: Here, the consumer ultimately decides to choose this product.

 ”Product Adoption” is a journey that companies need to take their customer.
 The kind of service a company gives them and the company’s participation in their success all add up to building a long-term relationship with them.
 It would be best to leverage the customer success philosophy to make them realize that the company cares for its goals.
 The faith company has in its product reflects in its interactions with customers.
 When a company feels from within that the most suitable solution for customers’ problems can only be given by their product, it will make their job easier.
 Product Adoption plays an essential role in the growth of any company.